LenaHoLab/Zhang-et-al-manuscript-R-code/README.md

 # Files description

+The 2 R scripts were used to predict mitochondria localization of candidate genes in Zhang et al. manuscript.

 GSEA_Matrix.R creates a matrix by collapsing the Normalized Enrichment Scores of GSEA analysis.
 It requires 2 inputs :
     A list of gene IDs of interest (for example Mitochondrial genes) An RNA-seq normalized count matrix in which the analysis will be done.